Skip to Main Content

 Activity

 Each cat has a unique personality, and some may be more energetic than others.
-However, after surgery, it is crucial to limit your cat's physical activity for about 14 days.
+However, after surgery, it is crucial to limit your cat's physical activity for about two weeks.
 Engaging in stretching or strenuous activities could cause the wound to open, interrupting the healing process, and potentially leading to infection.
 Therefore, your cat should not run, jump, or play, and it is important to keep them indoors during the recovery period.
 Additionally, bathing is not permitted during these 14 days.

 Feeding